uchicago-cs/cmsc22000/website/content/projects/2019/presentation.md

 ### Demo

 You must do a live demo of chiventure that specifically highlights the work your team was responsible for.
+You must do this demo from the version of the code that is in `master`.

 ### Reflections